 Sex Appeal – You can not expect a character that is known for her sex appeal to be dull and boring.
 Many women like to choose medusa design to imply that they are as attractive as the Greek goddess herself.

 There are several designs of Medusa that you can try.
 You should know that Medusa had two other sisters as well namely – Stheno and Euryale.
 Many people love to have a tattoo of the three Gorgon sisters.
 You also can try that.

 If you choose the three sisters tattoo then you need to have it in medium to large size on your chest or back.

-We have chosen here the best medusa tattoos designs that will suit both men and women.
-Check out this photo gallery of 170+ medusa tattoos.
+We have chosen here the best medusa tattoo designs that will suit both men and women.
+Check out this photo gallery of 170+ medusa-inspired tattoo designs.

 Medusa Tattoo Designs

 Also, Read Greek Tattoo Designs